-In 1987 Jack Eglash and the Desert Inn Orchestra was terminated so Curt jumped across the street and took the lead trombone chair at the Frontier Hotel.
+In 1987 Jack Eglash and the Desert Inn Orchestra were terminated, so Curt jumped across the street and took the lead trombone chair at the Frontier Hotel.
 That show lasted for one more year until they closed, so Curt jumped on the Caesar’s Palace band with John Haig playing second trombone under Jim Huntzinger, widely known as the best lead trombonist in Las Vegas and equally respected in Los Angeles.
 “Sitting next to Jim and learning his lead playing style was like attending a master class every night” says Curt.
 “Even after all the years of playing lead trombone in the showrooms, that experience dramatically changed the way I approached playing lead trombone.”

 In 1989 while Curt was on the Caesar’s band, Artie Butler was hired by Turner Broadcasting to do all onsite music for the 1990 Goodwill Games in Seattle.
 Artie called Curt and told him to go to Seattle to find a studio that could be booked for a solid month during the games, so Curt made the trip and toured a bunch of studios until he found one that would work perfectly.
 Curt and Artie spent the entire month during the games in Seattle and recorded music for the various local producers that were onsite for athlete interviews, local Seattle sightseeing vignettes and the like.
 “Often we would get a completed video tape at 10AM which needed to have music completely written and recorded for a 1PM airing.
 It was high pressure but incredibly fun” says Curt.